Sun. April 29, 2018 3:45 PM to 5:45 PM

-Despite the recent advances in LGBTQ equality through legislation and societal acceptance in some countries around the world, LGBTQ individuals face exclusion, discrimination and overt hostility in many environments – including many classrooms and workplaces.
+Despite the recent advances in LGBTQIA+ equality through legislation and societal acceptance in some countries around the world, LGBTQIA+ individuals face exclusion, discrimination and overt hostility in many environments – including many classrooms and workplaces.

 Did you know…

-• 1 in 5 LGBTQIA+ students fear for their physical safety on college campuses?
+• 1 in 5 LGBTQIA+ (lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual) students fear for their physical safety on college campuses?

 • 1 in 3 LGBTQIA+ students are made to feel uncomfortable in our classrooms?

-• LGBTQIA+ engineering students are more likely than women, underrepresented minorities, and non-LGBTQ peers to report a chilly climate
+• LGBTQIA+ engineering students are more likely than women, underrepresented minorities, and non-LGBTQIA+ peers to report a chilly climate?

 You can help change this!
 Safe Zone Ally Training an interactive workshop for students, faculty and the professional community, during which participants will build the knowledge and skills needed to create a more inclusive and affirming environment for LGBTQIA+ individuals in engineering and computing.

 • LGBTQIA+ concepts and the coming out process.

 • LGBTQIA+ issues in engineering classrooms and departments.

 Participants will be able to: